Islandora/islandora_checksum_checker/README.txt

-Assuming that you configure this module to check 50 objects every time it runs and that you have 10,000 objects in your Islandora repository, all objects will be checked every 8 days.
+Assuming that you configure this module to check 50 objects every time it runs and that you have 10,000 objects in your Islandora repository, all objects will be checked every 8 days if you configure it to run every hour.
 If you configure this module to run every 6 hours, all objects will be checked every 50 days.

 Also, since the results of the verifcation are recorded in each object's audit log, the more often you verify checksums, the larger the audit logs